chouseknecht/minishift-up-role/README.md

       openshift_hostname: local.openshift
 ```

-After you install the role, copy *files/minishift-up.yml* to your project directory, and execute it with the `--ask-sudo-pass` option.
+After you install the role, copy *files/minishift-up.yml* to your project directory, and execute it with the `--ask-become-pass` option.
 For example:

 ```
 # Install the role